Charles Patrick Davis, MD, PhD

 - Internal gangrene is a general term that means gangrene is affecting an internal organ.
 Internal gangrene types are usually named after the organ that is affected (for example, gangrene of the appendix, gangrenous gallbladder, and gangrenous bowel involving the colon, rectum, or other areas).

-Leprosy (Hansen's disease) is not a variant of wet or dry gangrene, although it can result in local tissue loss that can resemble gangrene.
-It is a disease caused by Mycobacterium leprae that is transferred from person to person.
+leprosy (hansen's disease) is not a variant of wet or dry gangrene, although it can result in local tissue loss that can resemble gangrene.
+It is a disease caused by ct that is transferred from person to person.
 It causes nodules and sores.
 M. leprae infection slowly destroys peripheral nerve endings in digits and mucous membranes over a period of years with loss of sensation.
 Digits and other local areas get repeatedly injured due to sensation loss and can become mutilated or develop atrophy and be sloughed off.
 However, if the chronic lesions become infected with other organisms, wet gangrene can develop in patients with leprosy.

 Viewers share their comments